 DO NOT ASK the judge their political affiliation.
 Some may take offense and say it is electioneering.

 DO ASK the judges to write their names under the appropriate affiliation heading on the Wrapup Report form.
+The "equipment manager" judge should use the line labeled "EM."

 DURING THE CLOSE: